jsbisht/aws-developer-associate/vpc.md

 But..
 SGs are not capable of explicitly blocking traffic - so often require assistance from NACLs

-### Consideration
+## Consideration

 - Security groups are stateful and `detect response traffic automatically`.
-- If you allow INBOUND or OUTBOUND request, the response is automatically allowed.
+- If we allow INBOUND or OUTBOUND request, the response is automatically allowed.

-If you explicitly doesnt ALLOW traffic, you are implicitly DENY'ing it.
+If we explicitly doesnt ALLOW traffic, we are implicitly DENY'ing it.

 No explicit DENY is allowed.

-- So you cant block specific bad IPs or networks
+- So we cant block specific bad IPs or networks
-- For this you use NACL to add explicit DENY
+- For this we use NACL to add explicit DENY

 Security Groups are attached to primary Elastic Network Interfaces (ENIs), not to EC2 instances

-### Scenario
+## Scenario

-Consider an public subnet containing an EC2 instance for the Web Tier having an attached primary Elatic Network Interface.
+Consider an public subnet containing an EC2 instance for the Web Tier having an attached primary Elastic Network Interface.
 User is accessing the instance using HTTPS (TCP/443).

 Note that a security group conceptually surrounds an Elastic Network Interface.